pabrig/react-graphql/README.md

-# Creahana Challenge Front End
+# Crehana Challenge Front End

 This is an application for search and view your favourite countries.